kevinnassery/BSIMM_parsable/README.md

-# BSIMM 12 Parseable Outputs
+# BSIMM 12 Parsable Outputs

 This is a small project to provide machine parseable BSIMM (Building Security in Maturity Model) version 12 framework data (in JSON format).